On the possibility of differential-algebraic elimination of the spinor field from the Maxwell--Dirac electrodynamics: Evidence for the possibility of eliminating the spinor field from the Maxwell--Dirac electrodynamics

+The linearized system always has the trivial solution, because it is obtained by linearization about a particular solution.
+The question is whether it also admits nontrivial solutions with, for example,

+To answer this, we consider the coefficient matrix of the linearized system and compare its rank with the rank of the matrix obtained by deleting the column corresponding to $\psi^{(1)}_{1r,0 0 0 0}$.
+As shown in the Appendix, if these two ranks differ by $1$, then $\psi^{(1)}_{1r,0 0 0 0}$ is uniquely determined and therefore must be zero.
+In the present case, the computed ranks are $669$ and $668$, respectively.
+We therefore conclude that the components of the electromagnetic field and their derivatives determine an isolated value of $\psi_{1r}$.

+Since the coefficients of the linearized system are polynomial functions of the jet variables of the background solution, the rank condition is equivalent to the nonvanishing of certain polynomial minors.
+Therefore, if the condition holds for one particular rational jet, it also holds for algebraically generic jets, i.e., outside a special set defined by polynomial relations among the jet variables.
+Thus, the observed rank behavior reflects the generic structure of the prolonged Maxwell–Dirac system rather than a special feature of the chosen numerical example.

-The same result was obtained for all other components of the spinor, but not for their derivatives.
-Again, only equations and their prolongations that contained derivatives of the total order not greater than five were used.
-If the maximum order is four, the ranks of the matrices coincide, so we cannot make the same conclusion.
-More prolongations are needed to obtain similar results for derivatives of spinor components.
+The same result was obtained for all other spinor components, but not for their derivatives.
+Again, only the original equations and prolongations containing derivatives of total order not greater than five were used.
+If the maximal total order is reduced to four, the relevant matrix ranks coincide, and no analogous conclusion can be drawn.
+Additional prolongations are needed in order to obtain similar results for derivatives of the spinor components.

+It is also essential to determine whether the equations resulting from elimination of the spinor variables describe independent evolution of the electromagnetic field, i.e., whether a Cauchy problem can be formulated in terms of the electromagnetic variables only.
+To study this, we again linearized the Maxwell--Dirac equations and their prolongations including derivatives of total order not greater than five, but this time we did not fix all derivatives of $A^{\mu}$.
+Instead, we fixed only those derivatives whose order with respect to time was less than four, while their total order could still be higher because of differentiation with respect to spatial coordinates.
+We then considered the coefficient matrix of the resulting linearized system and compared its rank with the rank of the matrix obtained by deleting the columns corresponding to the fourth-order time derivatives

+As shown in Appendix, if these two ranks differ by $4$, then the variations of the derivatives (\ref{eq:pr26qr24k}) are uniquely determined and therefore must vanish.
+The computed ranks are $685$ and $681$.
+This indicates that a Cauchy problem can be formulated in terms of the electromagnetic variables only.
+There may still be some constraints on the initial data, but the resulting system is consistent, since it is derived from the consistent Maxwell--Dirac system.

-One might question the use of a rational approximation for the dimensionless charge as there is a theoretical possibility that the rank computations would yield different results for the unknown precise value of the fine structure constant.
-However, that would mean that the approach of this work can enable theoretical determination of the value of the constant.
-That would be too good to be true.
+One may question the use of a rational approximation to the dimensionless charge, since in principle the rank computations could yield different results for the exact value of the fine-structure constant.
+However, such a possibility would imply that the present approach could in effect yield a theoretical determination of the fine-structure constant, a striking consequence that seems highly unlikely.